utiasDSL/safe-control-gym/walkthroughs/tutorial.md

 To run an experiment in safe-control-gym, the elements required are:

 1. A control approach or algorithm - choose an existing implementation of a control approaches (see the Control Approaches section for a list and description) or implement your own controller
-2. A robotic model - choose a robotic model or implement your own
+2. A robotic model - choose a robotic model (cartpole, 2D or 1D quadrotor) or implement your own
-    - cartpole
-    - 1D quadrotor
-    - 2D quadrotor
 3. A configuration file - this provides all the relevant information for what is actually happening in your experiment (more on this later)

 Execute the following command to run a basic training loop with a PPO controller on the cartpole system.